auth0/docs/articles/api-auth/intro.md

 ### User Profile Claims and Scope

 Historically, you were able to define and request arbitrary application-specific claims.
-From now on, your application can request any of the [standard OIDC scopes](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), as [defined by the OIDC Specification](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims), or any scopes supported by your [API](/apis).
+From now on, your application can request any of the [standard OpenID Connect (OIDC) scopes](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), as [defined by the OIDC Specification](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims), or any <dfn data-key="scope">scopes</dfn> supported by your [API](/apis).

 In order to add custom claims to ID Tokens or Access Tokens, they must [conform to a namespaced format](/api-auth/tutorials/adoption/scope-custom-claims) to avoid possible collisions with standard OIDC claims.